jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 ## Food Orders with Options
 <img src="/assets/DecoratorIceCream.JPG" alt="Squealing with Delight at Ice Cream" width = "30%" align="right" style="padding-right: 20px;">

 My family ate at a Disney World restaurants on a vacation years ago.
 My 4-year-old son ordered an ice cream sundae for dessert.
-He practically squealed with delight when the server placed it in front of him.
+He practically squealed with delight when our server placed it in front of him.
 It was a bowl of vanilla ice cream with half a dozen plastic cups of toppings ringed around it.
 Of course, he dumped all the toppings on the ice cream before devouring it.

 The ice cream is the Core Feature, and the toppings are the Decorators.